Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Conclusions

 In conclusion, this paper made clear the roles of the continuous spectrum inherent in a steady shear flow in the generation of internal gravity waves by oscillatory forcing.
 While primarily motivated by oceanic applications, this study lays a solid foundation for exploring wave-mean flow interactions in oceans, atmospheres, and astrophysical flows driven by periodic forcing.
 A major challenge moving forward is the integration of rotational effects, which significantly influence wave dynamics in these systems.

-\acknowledgments The authors express their gratitude to Anubhab Roy and Patrice Le Gal for their helpful comments at the early stage of this work.
+\begin{bmhead}[Acknowledgements.]
+The authors express their gratitude to Anubhab Roy and Patrice Le Gal for their informative comments at the early stage of this work.
+The authors thank \yo{three anonymous reviewers,} Takashi Ijichi and Ryosuke Nakashima for carefully reading the manuscript and providing helpful comments. \yo{The authors used ChatGPT 5.2 Pro (OpenAI, accessed from a web browser on February 24th, 2026) to assist with improving the clarity and readability of the manuscript.
+All scientific content and interpretations remain the responsibility of the authors.} \end{bmhead}

+\begin{bmhead}[Funding.]
 This study was supported by JSPS Overseas Research Fellowship and KAKENHI Grant Number JP20K14556.
-This work was supported in part by the Collaborative Research Program of Research Institute for Applied Mechanics, Kyushu University.
+This work was supported in part by the Collaborative Research Program of Research Institute for Applied Mechanics, Kyushu University. \end{bmhead}